Faculty Rights and Responsibilities

 General faculty meetings are held as needed for the purpose of contributing to professional development, to permit faculty participation in the formulation of University policies to hear reports and recommendations, and to conduct University business.

-A series of faculty orientation meetings is held prior to the beginning of the fall semester.
+A series of faculty orientation meetings is held prior to the beginning of the fall or spring semester.
 All members of the faculty are expected to attend unless specifically excused by the Provost/Vice President for Academic Affairs.
 Attention is called to the fact that faculty contracts and salaries are for the academic year and duties may be assigned at any time during this period.

 Regular registration is held at the beginning of each semester and of each summer term.
 Early registration, at an announced date, is available prior to the fall and spring semesters.